Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 Reasons why Selenium stands out:

-• Cross-Browser and Cross-Device Testing: This framework works with a wide range of operating systems and browsers to make sure your apps run well in different settings.
+• Cross-Browser and Cross-Device Testing: The framework is compatible with a wide variety of operating systems and browsers, allowing your applications to work in different environments.

 • Customization and Control: Granular control over testing procedures is made possible by its adaptable framework, which also makes custom scripting and tool integration possible.